-Even so, my son only used the first three levels of RightStart before switching to another program, and my daughter will likely do the same.
+However, despite these positives, my kids only did the first few levels of the program before I switched them to other programs.
+Sometimes, what’s perfect for one stage of life isn’t the best fit in the next stage–and that’s okay!
 In this review, I’ll explain more about RightStart’s pluses and minuses to help you discern if it might be a good fit for your family.

-RightStart is a comprehensive K-5 math curriculum.
-It is a teacher-intensive, manipulative-heavy program.
+RightStart is a teacher-intensive, manipulative-heavy program, loosely based on Montessori principles.
 Each level has a required workbook, but most of the teaching is in the teacher’s manual, and lots of one-on-one teaching is required .
-This is especially the case in the lower levels, as children are able to work a bit more independently as they progress to higher levels.
+This is especially the case in the lower levels, and children are able to work a bit more independently as they progress to higher levels.

 Manipulatives and Visuals

 While RightStart covers all of usual elementary math topics, it really shines in its treatment of numbers and operations (adding, subtracting, multiplying, and dividing).
 It helps children develop excellent number sense through a variety of carefully-selected visuals.
 For example, in Level A, children represent the numbers up to 10 with their fingers, tally sticks, taps, beads on the abacus, and words in a song—and that’s just in the first eight lessons!
 The AL abacus is essential tool in the RightStart curriculum and is used frequently.

 - Related: Why the AL Abacus is my favorite math manipulative

 - Related: How to use the AL Abacus with any curriculum (Videos)